opendocsg/slw-judgments-backfill/2017_SGHC_45/report.md

 reasonably have affected the adjudicator’s determination.

 42     Metropole submits that the test for prejudice as applied in the context of arbitration is also applicable to adjudication under the Act.
-It cites the test laid down in _AMZ v AXX_ [2016] 1 SLR 549 for setting aside an arbitral award for a breach of the rules of natural justice under s 24( _b_ ) of the International Arbitration Act (Cap 143A, 2002 Rev Ed) (“IAA”).
-In _AMZ v AXX_ , I held at [103] that the test in arbitration as set out by the Court of Appeal in _L W Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd and another appeal_ [2013] 1 SLR 125 is “whether the tribunal could reasonably have arrived at a different result if not for [the] breach”.
+It cites the test laid down in _AMZ v AXX_ <span class="citation">[2016] 1 SLR 549</span> for setting aside an arbitral award for a breach of the rules of natural justice under s 24( _b_ ) of the International Arbitration Act (Cap 143A, 2002 Rev Ed) (“IAA”).
+In _AMZ v AXX_ , I held at [103] that the test in arbitration as set out by the Court of Appeal in _L W Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd and another appeal_ <span class="citation">[2013] 1 SLR 125</span> is “whether the tribunal could reasonably have arrived at a different result if not for [the] breach”.
 There is no requirement that the material must necessarily lead to a different result.
 What matters is that a different result could reasonably have been reached.

 43     Metropole submits that the adjudicator’s two questions touched quite clearly on the merits of